-ADMISSIONS POLICY - 2016/17

-The proposed admission number for Year 7 in September 2016 is 170.
+ADMISSIONS POLICY: 2020 - 2021 The proposed admission number for Year 7 in September 2020 is 238.
 Students who have a Statement of Special Educational Need or Education, Health and Care Plan (EHCP) where this school is named in the Plan will be admitted.

-Over-Subscription

-Where the number of applications for admission exceeds the number of places available, the following criteria will be applied in the order set out below, to decide which children to admit:

-- 1. Children who are looked after and previously looked after children. - 2.
-Children, who live in the catchment area and who, at the time of admission, will have a brother or sister attending the school. - 3.
-Other children who live in the catchment area. - 4.
-Children who live outside the catchment area but who are attending a Primary school linked to the Carlton Academy on 31 October preceding admission to secondary school and who will have a brother or sister at the preferred secondary school at the time of admission. - 5.
-Children, who live outside the catchment area and who, at the time of admission, will have a brother or sister attending the preferred secondary school. - 6.
-Children who live outside the catchment area but who are attending a linked Primary school on 31 October preceding admission to secondary school.
+Over-Subscription Where the number of applications for admission exceeds the number of places available, the following criteria will be applied in the order set out below, to decide which children to admit: - 1.
+Looked after children or children who have been previously looked after. - 2.
+Up to 10% of places will be allocated to pupils who, at the closing date for applications, can show an aptitude for the Performing Arts, and whose parents have requested a place at the school.
+Places will be allocated on the basis of those achieving the highest scores following the completion of the audition process, as published in the school's prospectus. - 3.
+Children who, at the closing date for applications, will have a sibling attending the school. - 4.
+Other children who live in the catchment area at the closing date for applications. - 5.
+Children who live outside the catchment area but who on 31 October preceding admission attend the Redhill Family of Schools (Arnold Mill Primary, Killisick Junior, Richard Bonington Primary, Robert Mellors Primary, Burntstump Seely C of E Primary Academy (Arnold) Primary). - 6.
+Other children who live outside the catchment area.

-If applications exceed the number of place available the school will operate a waiting list in which priority for places will be given on the basis of the above criteria.

-The schools linked to The Carlton Academy are:

-- All Hallows Primary School

-- Carlton Central Junior School

-- Haddon Primary School

-- Parkdale Primary School

-- Porchester Junior School

-- Priory Junior School

-- Stanhope Primary School

-- Westdale Junior School

-- Other children who live outside the catchment area.

 If applications exceed the number of places available the school will operate a waiting list in which priority for places will be given on the basis of the above criteria.

+Policy: Admissions Policy

+Version: 0.1
-Measuring distance 'as the crow flies'

-In the event of over-subscription within any criterion, preference will be given to children who live nearest to the school as the crow flies.
-Distances are measured from the entrance to the child's home to the principal entrance to the main administrative building of the school by the Local Authority which currently using the County Council's computerised measuring software.
+Measuring distance 'as the crow flies' In the event of over-subscription within any criterion (except 2 above), preference will be given to children who live nearest to the school as the crow flies.
+Distances are measured from the entrance to the child's home to the principal entrance to the main administrative building of the school by the Local Authority which currently uses a computerised measuring system.
 In the event of two distances being equal, lots will be drawn and independently verified.

-In-Year Admissions

-In-year applications need to be made directly to the school.
-Application forms are available on request from the Academy.
-If a place is not available for the year group for which a student applies, the application will be refused and place on our waiting list.
-Names are placed on our waiting list in the rank order of our published over-subscription criteria, not in the date order by which they are received.
+In-Year Admissions In year applications need to be made directly to the school.
+Application forms are available on our website www.theredhillacademy.org.uk.
+If a place is not available in the year group for which a student applies, the application will be refused and placed on the waiting list.
+Names are placed on this waiting list in the rank order of our published over-subscription criteria, not in the date order by which they are received.
 Parents have the right of appeal to the refusal for a place.
+Appeals should be addressed to the Admissions Officer c/o the school within twenty school days of refusal.